iamfatihay/Portfolio/README.md

 4. Start the application:
     ```
     npm start
-5. Open your web browser and visit  **http://localhost:3000**  to explore the Blog Application.
+5. Open your web browser and visit  **http://localhost:3000**  to explore the Application.